sqdlab/sqdlab.github.io/documentation/sqdtoolz/user/overview.md

 ___
 ### VARs (Variable property):

-Instead of changing HAL parameters direclty, they should be linked to VARs, and these VARs should be ajusted **before** executing the experiment.
+Instead of changing HAL parameters direclty, they should be linked to VARs, and these **VARs should be ajusted** instead of direct changes to HAL parameters with tuning the them _before_ running the experiment.

-How to use these elements:
+General Usage:

 * Created ones.
 * Set, get or swept.